Look outside towards the town with an unidentified tower.

-One stands in front of the windows on a small table, two other can be seen in the bookshelf next to the service hatch of the kitchen, below this hangs a small painting of a three master.
+One stands in front of the windows on a small table; two other can be seen on the bookshelf next to the service hatch of the kitchen, below this hangs a small painting of a three-master.

-In front of the window one can see a replica of a knight's armour.
+In front of the window, one can see a replica of a knight's armor.

 Steed also owns a woolie, a creative folk art which was created by British sailors and Royal Marines depicting images of the ships on which they sailed and the exotic locations they visited.
 Steed's is showing a three-masted ship on sea surmounted with a Royal crown and with national and maritime flags to each side.